-Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2021
+Notes to the Basic Financial Statements For the Fiscal Year Ended June 30, 2022

-- 4. Bonds and other obligations of the State of Ohio; - 5.
+- 1. United States Treasury Notes, Bills, Bonds, or any other obligation or security issued by the United States Treasury or any other obligation guaranteed as to principal and interest by the United States; - 2.
+Bonds, notes, debentures, or any other obligations or securities issued by any federal government agency or instrumentality, including but not limited to, the Federal National Mortgage Association, Federal Home Loan Bank, Federal Farm Credit Bank, Federal Home Loan Mortgage Corporation, Government National Mortgage Association, and Student Loan Marketing Association.
+All federal agency securities shall be direct issuances of federal government agencies or instrumentalities; - 3.
+Written repurchase agreements in the securities listed above provided that the market value of the securities subject to the repurchase agreement must exceed the principal value of the agreement by at least two percent and be marked to market daily, and that the term of the agreement must not exceed thirty days; - 4.
+Bonds and other obligations of the State of Ohio; - 5.
 No-load money market mutual funds consisting exclusively of obligations described in division (1) or (2) of this section and repurchase agreements secured by such obligations, provided that investments in securities described in this division are made only through eligible institutions; - 6.
 The State Treasurer's investment pool (STAR Ohio); - 7.
 Certain banker's acceptance and commercial paper notes for a period not to exceed one hundred eighty days and two hundred seventy days, respectively, from the purchase date in an amount not to exceed 40 percent of the interim monies available for investment at any one time; and, - 8.
 Under limited circumstances, corporate debt interests rated in either of the two highest classifications by at least two nationally recognized rating agencies.